lupyuen/lupyuen.github.io/src/prtarget.md

 - New Implementation is Quicker: It's faster since we don't checkout the entire repo.
 Also _pr-size-labeler_ actually runs in a Docker Container, we don't need that any more.

 - But it might be quirky under Heavy Load.
 Remember that _workflow_run_ trigger will write the PR Labels as a Second Job?
-When we run out of GitHub Runners, the PR Labels might never be applied.
-The Build Logic in _arch.yml_ will execute a Complete NuttX Build if it can't find the PR Labels.
+When we run out of [__GitHub Runners__](https://github.com/apache/nuttx/issues/17914), the PR Labels might never be applied.
+The Build Logic in [_arch.yml_](https://github.com/apache/nuttx/blob/master/.github/workflows/arch.yml) will execute a Complete NuttX Build if it can't find the PR Labels.

 - Will the Build Workflow be triggered too early, before the _workflow_run_ trigger?
 Hopefully not.
-The Build Workflow begins in the _Fetch-Source_ stage, checking out the Entire Repo and uploading everything in 1.5 minutes, followed by the _Select-Builds_ stage _(arch.yml)_ reading the PR Labels.
+The Build Workflow begins in the _Fetch-Source_ stage, checking out the Entire Repo and uploading everything in 1.5 minutes, followed by the _Select-Builds_ stage [_(arch.yml)_](https://github.com/apache/nuttx/blob/master/.github/workflows/arch.yml) reading the PR Labels.
 Before 1.5 minutes, rightfully our _workflow_run_ trigger would have written the PR Labels to the PR.

 - Based on Actual Logs: New PR Labeling completes in 13 elapsed seconds, spanning 2 jobs.
 Previously: 24 elapsed seconds, in 1 job.